christianalfoni/reactx/docs/index.md

       link: /api/reactive

 features:
-  - title: Functional or Object Oriented
+  - title: Transparent reactivity
-    details: Choose your paradigm.
-Write state management more like you express components or use traditional classes
+    details: Mobx Lite is completely transparent.
+No makeAutoObservable for every class or observer for every component, only expose your external state as reactive to React
-  - title: Simple
+  - title: Data Management
-    details: A single primitive, transparent observation and patterns that help you organise and structure your state management
+    details: Utilities to effectively manage data in your state layer and consume it in React
   - title: Clear mental model
     details: Untangle state management from your components and get a clear separation of state and deriving a UI from that state
 ---